mroughan/CivilizationMap/README.md

 If you want to add your remix to the repo, then we should be able to manage that as well.

+The PNG (bit map) isn't intended to be printed, its just a picture to illustrate the map for the repo.

 ### Final stuff